HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 &nbsp;

 From the above table, we can see that China dwarfs everyone else as far as number of cases.
-There's a steep drop off as we go down the list.
+We can also see a steep drop off as we go down the list.
 The U.S. is number 10 with only 153 cases as of this post.
-Based on the current number and distribution of COVID-19 cases, it appears that while the virus may pose an imminent threat, the average American is quite unlikely to wake up tomorrow and find himself diagnosed with COVID-19.
+And relative to a population of over 300 million, this number is incredibly small.
+Thus, while the virus may pose an imminent threat, the average American is quite unlikely to wake up tomorrow and find himself diagnosed with COVID-19.
 So readers may rest assured that they don't need to panic yet.
-However, the above data is merely a snapshot in time and doesn't tell us much about the future.
+However, the above data is merely a snapshot in time and doesn't tell us much about the past or future.
 So what does the virus' progress look like over time?

 &nbsp;